This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pure Cadmium Yellow

-Said to be the purer form of Cadmium Yellow.
-See PY35 for much more information.
+Said to be the purer form of Cadmium Yellow, so be sure to check out the main pigment code for Cadmium Yellow, PY35, for much more information.
 There are several ways to manufacture cadmium yellow which go beyond this entry.

 PY37 is also cadmium yellow, and is a harder-to-find version.
 About ten paint makers offer it in oil.
-It is often said this is a purer form of Cadmium Yellow, but I had to turn to Artiscreation to find an answer of what this might mean.
-There I found, "Concentrated Cadmium Sulphide w/ below 15% Barium Sulfide."
-He also mentions that this variety tends to be a bit redder than PY35.
-Handprint (Bruce MacEvoy) also echoes that PY37 tends to be redder.
+It is often said this is a purer form of Cadmium Yellow, but it is somewhat unclear exactly what that means.
+Artiscreation defines it as, "Concentrated Cadmium Sulphide w/ below 15% Barium Sulfide," but these below 15% thresholds also apply to PY35.
+He also mentions that the PY37 variety tends to be a bit redder than PY35, which we've noticed as well.
+In other words, we've noticed that PY37 more often is a Cadmium Yellow Medium or Deep (Vasari's Cadmium Yellow Light is more like most brands' idea of a Medium).
+Handprint (Bruce MacEvoy) also echoes that PY37 tends to be a redder yellow.

 PY37 pigment data from David G. Myers, The Color of Art Pigment Database, Artiscreation.com